 – Veeam Backup Enterprise Manager: A management and reporting component that allows you to manage multiple Veeam Backup & Replication installations from a single web console.
 You CANNOT use the Veeam Community Edition license for this service.
 You need a license.

 If you are a service provider, you can use Veeam Service Provider Console to deliver Veeam-powered Backup-as-a-Service (BaaS) and Disaster Recovery-as-a-Service (DRaaS) services to your customers. - You can also use Veeam Backup and Replication to offer cloud repository as a service and disaster recovery as a service.
 For details, see Veeam Cloud Connect.
+If you would like to setup Veeam One Monittoring to moonitor your Servers and objects, please click on this hyperlink "Standalone Veeam ONE installation: How to set up Veeam ONE 11 Server".

 Before you start installing Veeam Backup and Replication tool, please ensure the following prerequisites are met.